Cherreads

 Clean.
 Mid-frequency.
 Like a switch being thrown.

-The warning burned against the base of Will's skull before his conscious mind processed why — [Predator's Instinct] firing on a silence rather than a sound.
-Then the smell hit: sulfur and something deeper underneath it, the rot of a thing that had been living in one place for a very long time.
+The warning burned against the base of Will's skull before his conscious mind processed why.
+[Predator's Instinct] fired on a silence rather than a sound.
+Then the smell hit.
+Sulfur and something deeper underneath it.
+The rot of a thing that had been living in one place for a very long time.

 Will looked up.